5525 Back to That Day Tour

-The #5525 Back To That Day Tour (回到那一天巡迴演唱會) is the twelfth concert tour by Taiwanese rock band Mayday, launched to commemorate the 25th anniversary of the band's debut.
-The all-stadium tour began at Taichung Intercontinental Baseball Stadium on December 31, 2023, and is slated to end in 2026.
-It spans over 100 dates in Asia, Australia and North America.
+The #5525 Back To That Day Tour (回到那一天巡迴演唱會) was the twelfth concert tour by Taiwanese rock band Mayday, launched to commemorate the 25th anniversary of the band's debut.
+The all-stadium tour began at Taichung Intercontinental Baseball Stadium on December 31, 2023, and concluded at Taipei Dome on July 13, 2026.
+It spans 162 dates in Asia, Australia and North America.

 Background

 On November 8, 2023, B'in Music announced the first six shows of their brand new tour, to be held from December 31, 2023, to January 7, 2024, at Taichung Intercontinental Baseball Stadium.
 Upon the conclusion of their Taichung show, Mayday unveiled five dates in Kaohsiung.

 On March 17, 2024, Mayday announced seven shows in Hong Kong.
-On April 24, the band announced ten shows in Beijing National Stadium.
+On April 24, the band announced ten shows at Beijing National Stadium.
 In June, they announced dates in Singapore and China.
 From August to October, Mayday continued to add dates to their tour.

 On January 22, 2025, Mayday announced their Las Vegas show.
+On March 30, Mayday announced eight shows at Taipei Dome, including four incorporating the new #5525+1 theme, which alternated with the standard #5525 shows throughout the schedule.
+For subsequent legs of their tour, Mayday continued their dual-themed concert series, alternating between #5525 and #5525+1 shows.
+Each theme featured distinct setlists, visuals, and narrative elements, presenting audiences with contrasting time-travel concepts that guided them through the band's past and imagined future.

-On March 30, Mayday announced eight shows in Taipei Dome, including four shows incorporating the new #5525+1 theme.
-On May 13, they announced twelve shows in Beijing National Stadium to be held from July 25 to August 17.
+On May 13, they announced twelve shows at Beijing National Stadium to be held from July 25 to August 17.
 A thirteenth show in Beijing was announced on July 24.